WardenCode/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody &rarr; Add execution permission to the owner, the group owner and the other users, to the file hello.

+8-James_Bond &rarr; sets the permission to the file hello as follows: (UG:no permission at all, O:all the permissions)

 ### Advances: